-Emphysema is a condition in which air spaces are enlarged as a consequence of destruction of alveolar septae.
+Emphysema is a form of COPD due to structural changes in the lung - air spaces are enlarged as a consequence of the destruction of alveolar septae

 - Alveoli are destroyed

-- CO2 Retainers - the body must increase ventilation to blow off CO2
+- CO2 retainers (due to loss of elasticity) the body must increase ventilation to blow off CO2

 - Hyperinflation with bullae is a consistent finding in patients with emphysema